• Skip to primary navigation

 Prepare the simple egg wash: Whisk together one whole egg with a tablespoon of milk in a small bowl.
 Set this aside until you are ready to use it.

-Assembling the dough
+Assembling the Bread Dough

 Now that we have all of our ingredients prepared, we can begin making the braided Italian Easter bread!